 Take the first positive step in your recovery and reach out to a support group

 Check out the individual websites for meeting times, resources, self-assessment information, literature, contact details and family support information.
 Contacting someone on the support group helpline is a positive first step towards getting support.
-It is normal to feel apprehensive about attending a support groups in the beginning – there will always be people there to make you feel welcome each and every time.
+It is normal to feel apprehensive about attending a support group in the beginning – there will always be people there to make you feel welcome every time.